cawfree/react-native-pure-data/README.md

 };
 ```

-In the example above, a random frequency will be calculated and tranmitted to the corresponding receiver on the diagram.
+In the example above, a random frequency will be calculated and transmitted to the corresponding receiver on the diagram.
 In this case, the receiver would be called "nextFrequency", which would be declared using a Pure Data [**Object**](https://puredata.info/docs/ListOfPdExternals) with the definition `[r nextFrequency]`.

 The convention used here is that for every numeric prop, the name of that prop corresponds to the message receiver within the patch.

-Therefore, if we defined an additional prop named `someOtherFrequency={Math.random()}`, whenever the component is re-rendered we would send a message to the receiver `[r someOtherFrequency]` within the patch.
+Therefore, if we defined an additional prop named `someOtherFrequency={Math.random()}`, whenever the component is re-rendered we would send a message to the receiver `[r someOtherFrequency]` that existed within the patch.
+If the receiver does not exist, this is a [**noop**](https://en.wikipedia.org/wiki/NOP_(code)).

 Please check out the [**Example App**](https://github.com/cawfree/react-native-pure-data) for further details.